Baby Sun Rose: Shade-Loving Charmer

 Plant Lover Facts

-Baby sun rose’s current scientific name is Mesembryanthemum cordifolia, but its previous name, Aptenia cordifolia, is still persisting and is the one that is still used most often, even by the nursery industry, even though the name change took place in 2007.
+Baby sun rose’s current scientific name is Mesembryanthemum cordifolium, but its previous name, Aptenia cordifolia, is the one that is most often used, even by the nursery trade.

-The most commonly sold baby sun rose cultivar is ‘Red Apple’, a hybrid of the parent plant (Mesembryanthemum cordifolium) and yellow sun rose (Mesembryanthemum haeckelianum), another South African native.
+Baby sun rose ‘Red Apple’ is a cross between the parent plant (Mesembryanthemum cordifolium) and yellow sun rose (Mesembryanthemum haeckelianum), another South African native.

 Did you enjoy this article?